Rotary Legacy Trail ride, picnic set

 Rider registration starts at 8 a.m., adults $25, children under 12 free.

 Adults receive a T-shirt, wrist band, lunch and beverage, children’s T-shirts $12 each.
-For details and to participate visit Facebook @venicenokomisrotary or the club at venicenokomisrotary.
+For details and to participate visit Facebook @venicenokomisrotary or the club at venicenokomisrotary.org.

 All proceeds from this event by Venice Nokomis Rotary Club members will be used to help fight polio.